-Bumblebees, the sound of the summer, is one of the most surprising animals that hibernate.
+Bumblebees, the sound of the summer, is one of the most surprising hibernating animals.

 The Queen bee of every colony broods several worker bees during the spring and summer.
 After that, she produces new queen bees and/or male bees.
 Males and the other queen bees leave the nest to mate with other bees, and the queen bee goes into hibernation.

-The hibernation period of the queen bee spans from 6 to 7 months until the spring arrives.
+The hibernation period of the queen bee spans from 6 to 7 months until spring arrives.

 Generally, the queen bee fills her hibernation spot with pollens and her other eatables before the hibernation so that she can get into deep sleep without worrying about her health.

-Bats are one of the warm-blooded animals that hibernate, but their hibernation is chosen.
+Bats are of warm-blooded animals that hibernate, but their hibernation is chosen.

 Not all bats hibernate; some choose to migrate to warmer places when the temperatures drop.
-But some species of bats decide to stay and hibernate.
+However, some species of bats decide to stay and hibernate.